 Selecting Potting Soil – A Staple for Growing Plants and Flowers

 No gardener can have a green thumb without a little help.
-That help, okay, maybe it is a lot of help, comes from the soil in which the plants grow from.
-Even the best of plants and bulbs will flounder if you do not choose the right kind of potting soil for your project.
-And potting soil is not only used in plants that you plant indoors, but potting soil is used for outdoor areas as well.
+That help—okay, maybe it’s a lot of help—comes from the soil in which the plants grow.
+Even the best plants and bulbs will struggle if you don’t choose the right kind of potting soil for your project.
+And potting soil isn’t only used for indoor plants; it’s also essential for outdoor gardening.

 What are you going to plant?

-Depending on what and where you are planting will determine what type of potting soil to use.
-For instance, if you will be planting azaleas, they love to grow in soil that is acidic.
-Different kinds of ingredients from potting soil can be added to the bottom of a hole before you plant or it can be added on top to give some nourishment to depleted soil.
-So when you were ready to plant, you would dig your hole for transplanting a few inches deeper than normal, or you can create your own.
-To make your own, you would need sand, mold a little manure and peat moss.
-Whichever way to go, you take the mixture and place several inches at the bottom of the hole, place the azalea inside, and cover with the remaining acidic mixture.
-This way your plant will have plenty of its soil of preference to grow and flourish in.
+The type of plant and where you’re planting it will determine which potting soil you should use.
+For example, azaleas thrive in acidic soil.
+You can add specific ingredients from potting soil to the bottom of a planting hole, or even on top to enrich depleted soil.
+When you’re ready to plant, dig the hole for transplanting a few inches deeper than usual, or create your own soil mixture.
+For azaleas, a good mixture would include sand, mold, some manure, and peat moss.
+Once you have your mixture, place several inches at the bottom of the hole, position the azalea, and cover it with the remaining acidic mixture.
+This ensures your plant will have the ideal soil to grow and thrive.

 There seems to be a special mixture for every type of plant.
-Cacti love loamy soil.
-Orchids require special nutrients to grow.
-Bulbs like a lot of bone meal to grow well.
-There are special mixtures to use in shady areas and recipes to use in full sun areas.
-And the list goes on and on.
-Following are some of the popular organic ingredients in certain types of potting soil:
+Cacti love loamy soil, orchids need special nutrients, and bulbs thrive with a lot of bone meal.
+There are even potting mixes designed for shady areas and others for full sun.
+The options are endless.
+Below are some common organic ingredients found in certain types of potting soil:

-Other ingredients mixed in potting soil are considered inorganic.
-Some mixtures use wood chips, small sticks and charcoal in their mixes.
-There are also materials like Perlite and Vermiculite, which are silica based products made to hold moisture, used in potting soil mixes.
+Other ingredients in potting soil may be inorganic.
+Some mixtures include wood chips, small sticks, charcoal, or materials like Perlite and Vermiculite, which are silica-based products designed to hold moisture.

-This seems like a funny statement – who takes care of dirt?
+This might seem like an odd concept—who takes care of dirt?
 You should, if you want healthy plants.
-No matter if you get dirt from a pre-mixed bag or if you use parts and create your own, it should be sterilized.
-Sterilization will kill any miscellaneous weeds or bacteria that could be harmful to your plants.
+Whether you buy pre-mixed soil or create your own, it should be sterilized to eliminate any harmful bacteria or weeds.

-Sterilization can be done in small batches in the oven or it can be done under the summer sun.
-In the oven, you can fill a cookie sheet and bake at 200 degrees for 30 minutes and stir, then repeat.
-If you elect to do large batches outside, find a full sun area and spread your mixture evenly.
-After four weeks, turn it over and let it sit for another four weeks before use.
-The hot sun will kill any bacteria and weed seeds just like the oven does, it simply takes longer.
+Sterilization can be done in small batches in the oven or in larger batches under the sun.
+To sterilize in the oven, spread the soil on a cookie sheet, bake at 200 degrees for 30 minutes, stir, and repeat.
+For large batches, spread the soil in a full-sun area, turning it every four weeks.
+After about eight weeks, it will be ready for use.
+The sun will kill bacteria and weed seeds just like the oven, but it takes longer.

 Share: